-Saweetie Admits She Got ‘PTSD’ Over Criticism of This 1 Freestyle
+Saweetie Feels She Got ‘PTSD’ Over Criticism of This 1 Freestyle

 Saweetie’s raps were called ‘basic’ after she freestyled on a radio show